Free shipping on orders over 50€ up to 500g

 Millefiori

-"A thousand flowers" in Italian.
-Millefiori is a technique for making glass mosaic.
+Italian for "thousand flowers".
+Millefiori is a technique for making glass mosaics.

 Miyuki

-Famous brand of Japanese seed beads, ideal for pearl weaving.
+Famous brand of Japanese seed beads, ideal for bead weaving.

 N